didx-xyz/aries-cloudapi-python/docs/src/Common Steps.md

       where the `WALLET_TOKEN` is the bearer token you get from the create wallet response for a tenant wallet.

-   2. Copy the content `invitation` field from the create invitation response and use it as the payload in the `accept-invitation` endpoint, and post to the CloudAPI using the other entity.
+   2. Copy the content of the `invitation` field from the create invitation response and use it as the payload in the `/v1/connections/accept-invitation` endpoint.
+   Post to the tenant URL using the other entity.
 To illustrate, if you used the issuer to create the invitation, use the holder for this call and vice versa.
-Again, register using the headers appropriately.
+Again, authenticate using the appropriate headers.

 5. Issue a credential from issuer to prospect holder